Skip to content

-A fast-growing population online, children represent a significant data privacy concern because they cannot provide legal consent for the use of their data, which is why COPPA enforces strict consent requirements.
+A fast-growing population online, children represent a significant data privacy concern because they cannot provide legal consent for the use of their data, which is why COPPA enforces strict strict consent before collecting personal information.

 Consequently, lawmakers have developed or introduced regulations to safeguard young people from potential abuse and privacy violations.
 The European Union’s General Data Protection Regulation (GDPR) also includes specific provisions for children’s data protection.

-However, the Children’s Online Privacy Protection Act (COPPA) is specifically been designed with underage users in mind.
+However, the Children’s Online Privacy Protection Act (COPPA) is specifically designed with underage users in mind to protect the privacy of children.

 What is COPPA?

-COPPA compliance is a U.S. Federal privacy law enforced by the Federal Trade Commission (FTC).
-It imposes rules on collecting personal information of children under 13 years of age from online and digital services such as websites, ads, and apps.
+COPPA is a U.S. Federal privacy law enforced by the Federal Trade Commission (FTC).
+It imposes rules on collecting personal information from children under 13 years of age from online and digital services such as websites, ads, and apps.

-The Privacy Protection Act of 1998 includes COPPA as a significant component of consumer protection..
+The Privacy Protection Act of 1998 includes COPPA as a significant component of consumer protection.
 Initially, COPPA focused on basic information collected online by websites targeting children.
-However, as technology advanced, COPPA was amended in 2013 to include newer forms of data and technologies such as geolocation, photos, videos, mobile apps, and social networks, thereby broadening and strengthening the protection of children’s online privacy rights.
+However, as technology advanced, COPPA was amended in 2013 to include newer forms of data and technologies such as geolocation, photos, videos, mobile apps, and social networks, thereby broadening and strengthening the protection of the online privacy of children.

-Any online businesses, activities, or marketing campaigns with online collection of data and directed to children under 13 are subject to COPPA regulations.
+Any online businesses, online activities, or marketing campaigns with online collection of data and directed to children under 13 are subject to COPPA guidelines.
+This includes child-directed sites, mixed-audience platforms that knowingly attract children, and services using third-party tools like ads or analytics.
+If your content, features, or promotions are likely to appeal to children, you may be required to comply with the law.

 Key Provisions of COPPA